 The subperiosteal dissection was then extended to the periorbita where it was carefully dissected from superior and lateral wall of the orbit.
 Care was taken to avoid marked compression on the globe.
 Any tears to the periorbita were sutured immediately to prevent herniation of the orbital fat.
 Temporalis muscle was then dissected and reflected postero-inferiorly in subperiosteal plan using sharp dissection from below upwards to preserve its blood and nerve supply.

-Keyhole burr hole was then made on each side just below the anterior end of the superior temporal line, exposing the frontal lobe dura above, periorbita below with the orbital roof in between.
+Key burhole was then made on each side just below the anterior end of the superior temporal line, exposing the frontal lobe dura above, periorbita below with the orbital roof in between.